ThuyHaLE/OptiMoldIQ/docs/documentations/orderProgressTracker/OptiMoldIQ_processDashboardReports_overview.md

-# ProcessDashboardReports Class Documentation
+# ProcessDashboardReports Documentation

 ## Overview

-The `ProcessDashboardReports` class is a comprehensive data processing system designed for manufacturing production tracking and reporting.
+The `ProcessDashboardReports` is designed for manufacturing production tracking and reporting.
 It extracts, processes, and structures production data from Excel files containing multiple sheets with different aspects of manufacturing operations.

 ## Key Features